siliconshells/agent-oversight-credulity/README.md

 # Credulity, Not Verification: The Limits of Structured Assistance for Tool-Blind Oversight of AI Agents

-This repository contains the paper, code, and data for a controlled study that investigates whether structured assistance, including debate, critique, or consultancy with honest helpers that hold ground-truth access, enables a weak, tool-blind overseer to detect failures in multi-step agent tool-use trajectories.
+This repository contains the code and data for a controlled study that investigates whether structured assistance, including debate, critique, or consultancy with honest helpers that hold ground-truth access, enables a weak, tool-blind overseer to detect failures in multi-step agent tool-use trajectories.
 The study also examines the nature of the assistance